Hundreds camp at Iraqi parliament for second day

 In multi-confessional and multi-ethnic Iraq, government formation has involved complex negotiations since a 2003 US-led invasion toppled Hussein.

-In June his 73 lawmakers quit in a bid to break a logjam over the establishment of a new government.
+In June, his 73 lawmakers quit in a bid to break a logjam over the establishment of a new government.#photo2

-That led to a pro-Iran block becoming the largest in parliament, but still there was no agreement on naming a new prime minister, president or cabinet.
+That led to a pro-Iran bloc becoming the largest in parliament, but still there was no agreement on naming a new prime minister, president or cabinet.

-The occupation that began on Saturday was the second time in days that Sadr's supporters had forced their way into the legislative chamber.
+The occupation that began on Saturday was the second time within a week that Sadr's supporters had forced their way into the legislative chamber.

+They left on Sadr's orders last Wednesday after about two hours inside.

 The protests are the latest challenge for a country trying to overcome decades of war and now facing the impact of climate change.

-Despite oil wealth and elevated global crude prices, Iraq remains hobbled by corruption, unemployment and other problems, which sparked a youth-led protest movement in 2019.
+Despite oil wealth and elevated global crude prices, Iraq remains hobbled by corruption, unemployment and other woes, which sparked a youth-led protest movement in 2019.

+As a result of past deals, the Sadrists also have representatives at the highest levels of government ministries and have been accused by their opponents of being as corrupt as other political forces.

+But protesters see in Sadr an opposition figure and champion of the anti-corruption fight.#photo3

 © 2022 AFP